ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 So I ended up dropping the check for `community` from the user input validations.
 I still check user inputs for the correct parameter specification and temporal matches, but assume all communities offer the same data and that it only affects the units that it is reported in.
+It's not optimal but until the POWER team can deliver a more robust way for us to check against their records it will have to do.

 ### Finally, It (Mostly?)
 Works\!